apohl79/audiogridder/README.md

 Windows.
 This can come in handy when mixing complex projects or running CPU intensive instruments for instance.
-AudioGridder comes with a plugin and a server and supports VST2, VST3 and AudioUnit plugin Formats.
+AudioGridder comes with a plugin and a server and supports VST2, VST3 and AudioUnit plugin formats.
 Plugins can be hosted and accessed across the network: simply run the AudioGridder server on a remote machine and connect your DAW using the AudioGridder plugin.
 This allows you to add remote insert chains or instruments into your DAW's signal paths.
 The DSP